Donny-Hikari/mext/README.md

 ## Syntax

 Note although the @import syntax is used in most of the examples in this section, in production it is more often that variables are passed to `Mext.compose` as parameters directly.
-Check out the section [Usage as a prompt template language](#Usage%20as%20a%20prompt%20template%20language) as well.
+Check out the section [Usage as a template language](#Usage%20as%20a%20template%20language) as well.

 ### if